rajeevv2022/TAM_API/README.md

 ## 31. Google Audio Transcribe (Fallback)

 Converts incoming server-side audio files to FLAC format and transcribes them directly via Google Speech-to-Text API.
+This is a **fallback** endpoint used when the primary LLM-based transcription (§27) is unavailable.

 - **Endpoint:** /api.php/v1/google_audio_transcribe